FFerrinho/terraform_modules_gcp/bootstrap/README.md

 4. Create a billing subaccount and use that for the project, instead of an already existing account;
 5. Add the service account at the organization or folder level, as best suited for the organization in order to allow permissions inheritance;
 6. Add users to the service account so impersonation can be used to secure IaC operations.

+It is not expected to manage things like organization policies , IAM and other definitions that are may be expected to be maintained or changed throughout the lifetime of the organization.

 ## Required resources